The Measuring Line – Zechariah 2

-5 I lifted up my eyes—and behold, I saw a man with a measuring line in his hand.
-6 I asked, ‘Where are you going?’
+I lifted up my eyes—and behold, I saw a man with a measuring line in his hand.
+I asked, ‘Where are you going?’

 He answered me, ‘To measure Jerusalem to see how wide and how long it is.’

-7 Then behold, the angel speaking with me left and another angel went out to meet him, 8 saying to him, ‘Run, speak to this young man saying: “Jerusalem will be inhabited as a village without walls because of the great number of men and livestock in it.
-9 For I”—it is a declaration of Adonai—“will be a wall of fire around it and I will be the glory inside it.
+Then behold, the angel speaking with me left and another angel went out to meet him, saying to him, ‘Run, speak to this young man saying: “Jerusalem will be inhabited as a village without walls because of the great number of men and livestock in it.
+For I”—it is a declaration of Adonai—“will be a wall of fire around it and I will be the glory inside it.
 Zechariah 2:5-7 (TLV)

-Adonai-Tzva’ot, the Lord of Hosts, promises to treat those who punish Jerusalem the same way He treated Pharaoh and the Egyptians after they had enslaved and abused the Israelites.
-He freed them after the ten plagues, and with the Israelites taking plunder with them as restitution.
-Furthermore, God promises Zechariah that when He returns to the land, He will draw people to Himself from all over the globe.
+Adonai-Tzva’ot, Hebrew for the Lord of Hosts, then promises to treat all those who have punished Jerusalem in the same way that He treated Pharaoh and the Egyptians after they had enslaved and abused the Israelites.
+He freed His people using ten plagues, and with the Israelites taking taking plunder with them as restitution.

 12 “For thus says Adonai-Tzva’ot, He has sent me after glory to the nations that plundered you—because whoever touches you touches the apple of His eye— 13 ‘For behold, I will shake My hand against them and they will be plunder to their servants.’
 Then you will know that Adonai-Tzva’ot has sent me.

 14 “‘Sing and rejoice, O daughter of Zion!
-For behold, I am coming and I will live among you’—it is a declaration of Adonai.
-15 ‘In that day many nations will join themselves to Adonai and they will be My people and I will dwell among you.’
+For behold, I am coming and I will live among you’—it is a declaration of Adonai15 ‘In that day many nations will join themselves to Adonai and they will be My people and I will dwell among you.’
 Then you will know that Adonai-Tzva’ot has sent me to you.
 16 Adonai will inherit Judah as His portion in the holy land and will once again choose Jerusalem.
 17 Be silent before Adonai, all flesh, for He has aroused Himself from His holy dwelling.”
 Zechariah 2:12-17 (TLV)

 1 Then I saw a new heaven and a new earth; for the first heaven and the first earth had passed away, and the sea was no more.

-2 I also saw the holy city—the New Jerusalem—coming down out of heaven from God, prepared as a bride adorned for her husband.
-3 I also heard a loud voice from the throne, saying,
+I also saw the holy city—the New Jerusalem—coming down out of heaven from God, prepared as a bride adorned for her husband.
+I also heard a loud voice from the throne, saying,

 “Behold, the dwelling of God is among men,